For ndis plan managers

 What a VA actually does for you

-• Validating provider invoices against the correct support category, available budget and NDIA pricing limits, flagging anything out of policy.
+• Validating provider invoices against the correct support category, available budget and NDIA price limits, flagging anything out of policy.

-• Preparing claims through the PACE provider portal and reconciling payments back against invoices.
+• Preparing claims through the PACE / myplace provider portal, including making the service bookings, and reconciling payments back against invoices.

 • Producing monthly participant statements showing budget drawn and remaining by category.